Avoiding Unfamiliar Foods?

 Number 2 Issues

 Whether it’s moving too fast or too slow, bowel issues can be scary for parents.
 That’s especially true for new parents, who may be wondering if everything is normal, or if it’s time to call the doctor.
 Here are some tips.
+Do you know that your baby’s poop color means something?

 If a soiled diaper shows green, that’s actually normal.
 Healthy newborn poop color ranges from yellow to green to orange to light brown, or any combination of these.
 That color is caused by normally occurring bacteria as well as bile, the digestive juice used to neutralize stomach acid during digestion.